Several routines that can be used to remove quotes from the contents of a variable.

 The above will turn "C:\Program Files\ss64\" into C:\Program Files\ss64\

 If the line in bold is saved as a single line batch file DeQuote.cmd, then it can be called from other batch scripts:

 There may be cases when you only want to affect the string if it both starts and ends with a quote and raise an error or some other action if mismatched quotes are found.
 Some more complex scripts to handle this can be found here in the forum.

 “One look is worth a thousand words” ~ Fred R. Barnard

 SetLocal - EnableDelayedExpansion.

-Long Filenames and NTFS - Valid characters in filenames.
+How-to: Long Filenames and NTFS - Valid characters in filenames.